qgis-md/QMDPresentation080818/md/resources.md

 @ulend
 @snapend

-@snap[east]
+@snap[east explainer]
 <h3>Recommended Blogs</h3>
-<span class="explainer">These are great resources- especially if you're interested in seeing how others are using QGIS.</span>
+These are great resources- especially if you're interested in seeing how others are using QGIS.
 @snapend